Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 The visual analyzer includes:

-peripheral section: retinal receptors;
+peripheral: retinal receptors;

-conduction department: optic nerve;
+conduction section: optic nerve;

-The eye consists of eyeball and auxiliary apparatus.
+The eye consists of eyeball And auxiliary apparatus.

 eyelids- mechanical protection and moisture maintenance;